tourkaelisa/hello-cloud-devops/README.md

 - Understand the basics of deploying web applications to the cloud
 - Learn how to automate deployments using CI/CD pipelines with GitHub Actions
 - Integrate cloud services like Azure Storage into your applications
+- Use Azure SQL Database to manage application data

 ## 📘 Assignments